PieterjanVerhelst/eel-meta-analysis/README.md

 * `/interim:`
 	+ `deployments.csv`: dataset containing the station names and positions of the receivers from ETN and Stour project
 	+ `eel_meta_data.csv`: dataset containing the eel meta data from ETN and Stour project
+	+ `/receivernetworks`: folder containing the generated files with the receiver networks per project

 * `/external:`
 	+ `release_locations_stations.csv`: file containing the release locations and the more abbreviated release station names.